-Bowie State University (BSU)

-14000 Jericho Park Road Bowie, MD 20715

-Coppin State University (CSU)

-2500 W. North Avenue Baltimore, MD 21216

-Frostburg State University (FSU)

-101 Braddock Road Frostburg, MD 21532

-Salisbury University (SU)

-1101 Camden Avenue Salisbury, MD 21801

-Towson University (TU)

-8000 York Road Towson, MD 21252

-University of Baltimore (UB)

-1420 North Charles Street Baltimore, MD 21201

-University of Maryland, Baltimore (UMB)

-520 West Lombard Street Baltimore, MD 21201

-University of Maryland Baltimore County (UMBC)

-1000 Hilltop Circle Baltimore, MD 21250

-University of Maryland Center for Environmental Science (UMCES)

-P.O.
-Box 775 Cambridge, MD 21613

-University of Maryland, College Park (UMCP)

-College Park, MD 20742

-University of Maryland Eastern Shore (UMES)

-Princess Anne, MD 21853

-University of Maryland University College (UMUC)

-3501 University Boulevard East Adelphi, MD 20783

-University System of Maryland Office (USMO)

-3300 Metzerott Road Adelphi, MD 20783-1690

-Find us on the web:
+Bowie State University 14000 Jericho Park Road Bowie, MD 20715 Coppin State College 2500 W. North Avenue Baltimore, MD 21216 Frostburg State University 101 Braddock Road Frostburg, MD 21532 Salisbury University 1101 Camden Avenue Salisbury, MD 21801 Towson University 8000 York Road Towson, MD 21204 University of Baltimore 1420 North Charles Street Baltimore, MD 21201 University of Maryland, Baltimore 620 West Lexington Street Baltimore, MD 21201 University of Maryland Baltimore County 1000 Hilltop Circle Baltimore, MD 21250 University of Maryland Center For Environmental Science P.O.
+Box 775 Cambridge, Md.
+21613 University of Maryland College Park College Park, MD 20742 University of Maryland Eastern Shore Princess Anne, MD 21853 University of Maryland University College 3501 University Boulevard East Adelphi, MD 20783 University System of Maryland Office 3300 Metzerott Road Adelphi, MD 20783-1690 Report from the Council of University System Staff Board of Regents Meeting April 21, 2017 The Council of University System Staff held its last meeting on Tuesday, March 28, 2017, at Coppin State University.
+The council wishes to thank Coppin State University for hosting this well-attended meeting.
+The council was welcomed by President, Dr. Maria Thompson.
+She shared the data democratization implemented at Coppin.
+It enables a new level of shared governance through networked leadership.
+All employees will have access to the same data/dashboard about what is going on across campus.
+Chairman James Brady was our special guest, he engaged the council in enlightening conversation.
+Chair Brady shared that one focus of the BOR is to assure student success at all USM institutions.
+He noted another BOR focus is inclusion and diversity.
+USM institution staff, faculty, and administrators must be prepared to work with students from all backgrounds, create a welcoming environment, challenge students on their views and perspectives and make sure they understand diversity in all its forms.
+CUSS Members agreed to invite BOR Chair & Members to our Council meetings.